 Bulbs: Onions are an outstanding source of bone-healthy polyphenols and its sulfur compounds also work as an anti-clotting agent.
 They are a Foundation Food thanks to their boron content, and they are a source of Vitamin C. And garlic is rich in sulfur compounds and well-known for its excellent anti-clotting properties.

-Lycopene-Rich Foods: As I write in the Save Our Bones Program, this potent antioxidant found in red foods such as watermelons, tomatoes and pink grapefruits plays an important role in bone health mainly because it protects bone cells from damage.
+Lycopene-Rich Foods: As I write in the Osteoporosis Reversal Program, this potent antioxidant found in red foods such as watermelons, tomatoes and pink grapefruits plays an important role in bone health mainly because it protects bone cells from damage.
 Studies have shown that it is also improves circulation, so here’s one more reason to load up on these delicious foods.

 Herbs and Spices: Both cayenne and turmeric improve blood circulation, so always keep a supply handy and try to use in as many dishes as possible.

 The Circle of Health

 Who would have thought that you can restore your bone health and increase your alkalinity by simple actions such as building up a sweat and eating delicious foods?
 This is further proof that when you’re doing what’s right for one aspect of your health, you’re also helping other important body processes.

 Drugs don’t do that.
 In fact, more often than not they end up hurting other biological processes – those pesky side effects – which is a telltale sign that they don’t belong in your body.